Bolton Wanderers F.C.: Ownership and finances

 The holding company of Bolton Wanderers F.C. is Burnden Leisure Ltd, a private company limited by shares.
-Burnden Leisure was previously a public company traded on the AIM stock exchange until its voluntary delisting in May 2003 following Eddie Davies's takeover.
+Burnden Leisure was previously a public company traded on the AIM international market until its voluntary delisting in May 2003 following Eddie Davies's takeover.
 The club itself is 100% owned by Burnden Leisure; businessman Davies owned 94.5% of the shares, with the remaining stakes held by over 6,000 small shareholders with less than 0.1% holding each.
 After Bolton exited the Premier League, Davies revoked his investment into the club.
 This led to published debts of almost £200m and brought the club very close to being wound up over unpaid tax bills owed to HMRC.
 As a gesture of his goodwill and as incentive to sell the club, Davies promised to wipe over £125m of debt owed to him when the club was sold, which wiped a significant proportion of debt the club owed.

 In March 2016, Sports Shield, a consortium led by Dean Holdsworth, bought Davies' controlling stake; a year later, Holdsworth shareholding in Sports Shield was bought out by Ken Anderson.
 Under Anderson, financial difficulties dogged the club, with player strikes, further winding up orders and financial disputes with other creditors.
 These culminated in the club (Burnden Leisure Ltd) going into administration in May 2019, and, with the club's future ownership unresolved, being threatened with expulsion from the EFL in August 2019.
 On 28 August, the club was sold to Football Ventures (Whites) Ltd despite opposition from Ken Anderson.

 In January 2022, it was confirmed that the club had received an emergency loan from The Future Fund, a financial support scheme set up during the COVID-19 pandemic.
 This was subsequently converted into shares of the club, with around 8% of shares now owned by the British Business Bank, an economic development bank developed and run by HM Government.

 Sponsorship

 Bolton Wanderers had a long-established partnership with sporting goods firm Reebok, which was formed in the town.
 Between 1997 and 2009 this partnership encompassed shirt sponsorship, kit manufacture and stadium naming rights.
 The combined shirt sponsorship (1990–2009) and kit manufacture (1993–2012) deals covering 22 years represent the longest kit partnership in English football history.
 The stadium's naming rights were held by Reebok from its opening in 1997 until 2014.

 Bolton's kit manufacturer from the 2014–15 season changed to Italian sportswear brand Macron, who also became stadium name sponsors for four years.
 In August 2018, the stadium naming rights went to the University of Bolton in an undisclosed deal.
+From 1 July 2023 it became known as the Toughsheet Community Stadium.